ipjohnson/SeleniumFixture/README.md

 Note: Should() is part of [Fluent Assertions](https://github.com/dennisdoomen/fluentassertions).

 ###xUnit support
 [xUnit 2.0](https://github.com/xunit/xunit) is a very extensible testing framework that SeleniumFixture.xUnit provides support for out of the box.
-Currently there are a set of attributes that make setup and tear down of IWebDrivers and Fixture easier
+Currently there are a set of attributes that make setup and tear down of IWebDrivers and Fixture easier.
+You can customize initialization and finalization of WebDriver & Fixtures.
+It also supports creation of PageObjects as well as xUnit DataAttributes

 ```C#
     public class AutoFillTests